katolik163/QuotesScrapper/README.md

 # QuotesScrapper.py

-Simple parser of quotes from the site: https://quotes.toscrape.com
+Simple scrapper of quotes from the site: https://quotes.toscrape.com